top of page

 Future Non-Profit:

 My greatest career aspiration is to open a non profit organization that not only provides shelter for the homeless, but also offers a second chance at life.
-More than food and shelter, my facility will offer free education, health care, day care services, opportunities for professional development, and so much more!
-My tutoring services are only the beginning of what's to come.
+More than food and shelter, my facility will offer free education, health care, child care services, opportunities for professional development, and so much more!
+My tutoring and consulting services are only the beginning of what's to come.

 Contact